palmenhq/palmenhq.dev-archived/source/_posts/self-taught-ecc-guide-part-2-hands-on.md

 The above hex is a raw and uncompressed public key.
 It's divided in three parts;

-1. The first byte, `04`, indicates that this is indeed uncompressed (if a public key starts with `02` that means it's compressed, and the two coordinates are combined into 32 bytes)
+1. The first byte, `04`, indicates that this is indeed uncompressed (if a public key starts with `02` that means it's compressed, and the two coordinates are combined into 32 bytes).
-2. The next 32 bytes is the x-coordinate on the elliptic curve
+2. The next 32 bytes is the x-coordinate on the elliptic curve.
-3. The 32 bytes after that is the y-coordinate on the elliptic curve
+3. The 32 bytes after that is the y-coordinate on the elliptic curve.

 ## NIST P-256 and OpenSSL

-Let's dive into some practicalities of how to work with EC keys in OpenSSL
+Let's dive into some practicalities of how to work with EC keys in OpenSSL.

 ### Generating a Private Key

-Use `openssl ecparam -genkey` to generate the NIST P-256 (aka prime256v1, remember?) private key and store it to the file `mykey.pem`
+Use `openssl ecparam -genkey` to generate the NIST P-256 (aka prime256v1, remember?) private key and store it to the file `mykey.pem`.

 ```sh
 $ openssl ecparam -genkey -out mykey.pem -name prime256v1